ac2ofx/ac2ofx/about.md

 ## About us

-We are a team of 3: father, daughter and son.
+We are a team of 3: dad, daughter and son.

 Hung (dad) is a software engineer in Silicon Valley.
 Amanda and Chris are juniors in high school.